Hoscar railway station

 Hoscar railway station serves the rural village of Hoscar in the civil parish of Lathom, near the town of Burscough, Lancashire, England.
 The station stands split across Hoscar Moss Road.
 Only 1,060 passenger journeys started or ended at Hoscar in 2014/15.
 Eight trains a day call on weekdays in each direction, all provided by Northern Trains, who also manage the station.

 History

-The station was built by the Manchester and Southport Railway and opened c.1871, and from January 1885, it was part of the Lancashire and Yorkshire Railway (L&YR).
+The station was built by the Lancashire and Yorkshire Railway (L&YR) and opened on 1 November 1870, the line through the station site had been open since 1855.
 The L&YR amalgamated with the London and North Western Railway on 1 January 1922 and, in turn, was grouped into the London, Midland and Scottish Railway (LMS) in 1923.
 Nationalisation followed in 1948.
 When Sectorisation was introduced in the 1980s, the station was served by Regional Railways until the privatisation of British Rail.